 JESSICA: So what did you find out?

-JILL: Well, it’s not real comforting.
+JILL: Well, its not real comforting.
 And definitely the conclusion from every single one of them, from the strong programs to not as strong do not like early recruiting.
-And of course some of the coaches have been in gymnastics, college gymnastics for a long time, are very discouraged because they don’t think it’s going to change.
-Once the genie was out of the bottle, they feel like it’s not going to go back in.
-So that’s kind of overall consensus that I got from all the coaches.
-Even some very angry frustrated coaches feeling like their hands are tied they have to do it because everyone’s doing it and they don’t agree with it and don’t like it.
+And of course some of the coaches have been in gymnastics, college gymnastics for a long time, are very discouraged because they dont think its going to change.
+Once the genie was out of the bottle, they feel like its not going to go back in.
+So thats kind of overall consensus that I got from all the coaches.
+Even some very angry frustrated coaches feeling like their hands are tied they have to do it because everyones doing it and they dont agree with it and dont like it.
 So that was the overall conclusion.

 JESSICA: And so just to give our listeners a little perspective we talked about this on the show with an example, big example was Lexie Priessman who was a huge recruit.
 Everyone wanted her.
 Amazing elite.
 And then she ended up committing early to Georgia I think when she was 14.
 I think she was a freshman.
-And then you know and now she has decided to go elsewhere and she’s going to LSU.
+And then you know and now she has decided to go elsewhere and shes going to LSU.
 And this leaves Georgia in a predicament where they right now have an empty, last time I checked they had an empty recruiting spot.
-And so you know this is kind of the situation but it’s like and we also talked about how there’s no NCAA rule about this because it was just a verbal commitment.
+And so you know this is kind of the situation but its like and we also talked about how theres no NCAA rule about this because it was just a verbal commitment.
 Verbal commitments, they do not regulate.
 But they could.
-They could make a rule that said you can’t commit verbally or otherwise before this a certain age or whatever.
+They could make a rule that said you cant commit verbally or otherwise before this a certain age or whatever.
 So what else did you find out?

-JILL: Well, so basically there’s an association or group of coaches that do proposals every year to the NCAA from each sport.
-And that’s really the only way that something gets changed.
+JILL: Well, so basically theres an association or group of coaches that do proposals every year to the NCAA from each sport.
+And thats really the only way that something gets changed.
 And you basically come up with a proposal then all the coaches have to vote on them.
-And then they send it to the NCAA and hope that they’ll take a good look at it.
-There’s always pros and cons to that and change is always very slow.
-And so that’s why I think a lot of the college coaches in gymnastics feel like nothing’s going to change because of that process, number one.
-And then number two, gymnastics isn’t one of their high priorities so a lot of these rules are based on several sports, not just gymnastics.
-And they really don’t have the money or the time to monitor.
-So if they make changes and make them really strict, we’ll have to be able to follow through with monitoring those rules.
-And they don’t want to have to do that, NCAA.
-That’s the whole problem.
-I was doing some research last night in all different sports like lacrosse and football and basketball and they actually make rules more lenient it looks like the NCAA’s decided.
-So they won’t have any- yeah they won’t care how many phone calls you make, they’re not going to care how many times you go visit.
-They’re looking at maybe even making opening all that up.
+And then they send it to the NCAA and hope that theyll take a good look at it.
+Theres always pros and cons to that and change is always very slow.
+And so thats why I think a lot of the college coaches in gymnastics feel like nothings going to change because of that process, number one.
+And then number two, gymnastics isnt one of their high priorities so a lot of these rules are based on several sports, not just gymnastics.
+And they really dont have the money or the time to monitor.
+So if they make changes and make them really strict, well have to be able to follow through with monitoring those rules.
+And they dont want to have to do that, NCAA.
+Thats the whole problem.
+I was doing some research last night in all different sports like lacrosse and football and basketball and they actually make rules more lenient it looks like the NCAAs decided.
+So they wont have any- yeah they wont care how many phone calls you make, theyre not going to care how many times you go visit.
+Theyre looking at maybe even making opening all that up.
 So what I thought about the most is ok so what can the recruits do to deal with this issue.
-What can they do to be proactive to still get recruited, to still in the end end up at the school that’s a really good fit for them.
-That’s sort of what I feel like I have such a voice in now with my company, in helping kids hopefully think through things that- the biggest problem is fear and pressure.
+What can they do to be proactive to still get recruited, to still in the end end up at the school thats a really good fit for them.
+Thats sort of what I feel like I have such a voice in now with my company, in helping kids hopefully think through things that- the biggest problem is fear and pressure.
 So everyone makes decisions fast.

-JESSICA: Yeah I’ve heard crazy stories from recruits where they’ve been put in a room with two other recruits and they’ve said ok we only have three spots, you have to commit right now or we cannot offer you a scholarship.
-Which isn’t true.
-And they just tell them that so they’ll commit right away.
+JESSICA: Yeah Ive heard crazy stories from recruits where theyve been put in a room with two other recruits and theyve said ok we only have three spots, you have to commit right now or we cannot offer you a scholarship.
+Which isnt true.
+And they just tell them that so theyll commit right away.

 JILL: Yeah the biggest problem is lack of knowledge because how can parents keep up with all this.
-They just can’t.
-And so that’s where I think my voice has been the loudest in helping parents just to relax and know that ok here’s how it works, here’s what our plan is, here’s how you can do that.
-And you don’t have to worry about these five things, you just need to focus on these two things.
+They just cant.
+And so thats where I think my voice has been the loudest in helping parents just to relax and know that ok heres how it works, heres what our plan is, heres how you can do that.
+And you dont have to worry about these five things, you just need to focus on these two things.
 Then they relax.
 And hopefully like I said come to the end of finding the right fit instead of the fast fit or the fearful fit.

 JESSICA: So how can recruits and parents, how do they, how can they stop this.
-I mean besides saying I’m not ready to recruit, commit until I actually sign on the dotted line.
+I mean besides saying Im not ready to recruit, commit until I actually sign on the dotted line.
 What can they do?

 JILL: My company is mainly geared toward more the natural level 9 turning level 10 into high school, maybe going to Nationals their sophomore year then doing well their junior year, which is kind of actually I think the right maturity timing for a lot of the JO kids.
 And those are mostly my clients.
-And so they’re not feeling as much pressure as a freshman because they’re just becoming level 10s.
-So that’s one game that they have to figure out.
-They have to just stay calm and I keep telling them you know don’t be disappointed and don’t quit the sport because you think you’re too far behind.
+And so theyre not feeling as much pressure as a freshman because theyre just becoming level 10s.
+So thats one game that they have to figure out.
+They have to just stay calm and I keep telling them you know dont be disappointed and dont quit the sport because you think youre too far behind.
 Because actually there will be scholarships available.
-And it’s just going to look a little later.
+And its just going to look a little later.

-JESSICA: And can you like this problem where they said they only have this scholarship and if you don’t commit right now we’re going to give it to so and so.
-Is there any way for them to say well can you actually write down for me your spots over the next three or four years so I can see what you’re talking about that you really don’t have this spot?
+JESSICA: And can you like this problem where they said they only have this scholarship and if you dont commit right now were going to give it to so and so.
+Is there any way for them to say well can you actually write down for me your spots over the next three or four years so I can see what youre talking about that you really dont have this spot?
 Like is there something evidence based something know what I mean?
-Because it’s hard to think about when you don’t know how this whole thing works that you have to plan two or three years ahead for what openings you’re going to have.
+Because its hard to think about when you dont know how this whole thing works that you have to plan two or three years ahead for what openings youre going to have.

 JILL: Yeah totally.
-I think parents don’t realize that’s the thing I find is parents are paralyzed in the moment because they just don’t know is it appropriate to even ask this, is it appropriate to ask that.
-I give all my clients a whole list of questions to ask when they walk into the coach’s room.
+I think parents dont realize thats the thing I find is parents are paralyzed in the moment because they just dont know is it appropriate to even ask this, is it appropriate to ask that.
+I give all my clients a whole list of questions to ask when they walk into the coachs room.
 I always love that as a coach.
-It showed me one that they really thought through things, and two they’re making it personal to them what kind of questions do they have.
+It showed me one that they really thought through things, and two theyre making it personal to them what kind of questions do they have.
 They care.
-And they’re leaders.
+And theyre leaders.
 So I always liked being questioned.
 I thought that was always a good thing.
 Some of the colleges that I sent out that email to and they responded even said I will never recruit a freshman in high school.
-They’re just adamantly against it.
-And they don’t think it’s right, like morally ethically.
-Like how can you ask someone for a commitment when you know they don’t even- this is their first year stepping onto high school let alone college.
+Theyre just adamantly against it.
+And they dont think its right, like morally ethically.
+Like how can you ask someone for a commitment when you know they dont even- this is their first year stepping onto high school let alone college.

-JESSICA: And this is the thing that’s crazy is look at Oklahoma.
-Which I don’t know if they’ve done any early recruiting, I haven’t heard anything.
-Maybe I’m totally wrong.
-But Spanny Tampson who’s on our show, she calls them the ninja level 10s.
-Because before they get there, you’ve never heard of anybody really on that team.
+JESSICA: And this is the thing thats crazy is look at Oklahoma.
+Which I dont know if theyve done any early recruiting, I havent heard anything.
+Maybe Im totally wrong.
+But Spanny Tampson whos on our show, she calls them the ninja level 10s.
+Because before they get there, youve never heard of anybody really on that team.
 And they are incredible.
 Incredible.
-I’m like you know they’ve gotten to this amazing, they were on this incredible rise in NCAA.
-And they’re not doing this.
+Im like you know theyve gotten to this amazing, they were on this incredible rise in NCAA.
+And theyre not doing this.

-JILL: No. I really value KJ’s recruiting.
-In fact when she writes about her recruits I don’t know if you know this.
+JILL: No. I really value KJs recruiting.
+In fact when she writes about her recruits I dont know if you know this.
 But when she wrote about just now signing, she really looks for character.
 And kind of person that their athlete is.
-And it’s paying off.
-I mean obviously she has to have the talent but I think she really likes the level 10s that aren’t burned out and really do have a passion for the sport.
+And its paying off.
+I mean obviously she has to have the talent but I think she really likes the level 10s that arent burned out and really do have a passion for the sport.
 In fact I twittered once about passion and heart, and I remember she retweeted it and wrote me back.
 And I really think that you know and she has some clubs that she really does go to that are her go to clubs where she recruits from.
-And that’s what you’re going to see more of.
+And thats what youre going to see more of.
 I mean it makes sense.
-It’s like their only form of security is-
+Its like their only form of security is-

 JESSICA: Well yeah and I can understand that.
-I remember hearing from one coach that said he would never ever recruit from a specific gym before because you’re not allowed to ask about injuries before they get to the club and both times he ended up with gymnasts who had multiple fractures and herniations in their backs.
+I remember hearing from one coach that said he would never ever recruit from a specific gym before because youre not allowed to ask about injuries before they get to the club and both times he ended up with gymnasts who had multiple fractures and herniations in their backs.
 And he was like this is so irresponsible.
 How could these coaches there be letting these kids work out like this.
 And then it was heartbreaking for the kids too because, ugh.
-So it’s understandable.
+So its understandable.
 So we had a question from one of our listeners who wrote in.
 And her daughter is a level 9.
-And she said she’s average on all three events, but she could be an elite on bars.
+And she said shes average on all three events, but she could be an elite on bars.
 Now this is coming from the mom.
-But I’m assuming maybe she knows the skills and she’s really really good on bars.
-So she asked if her daughter should market herself specifically like emphasize, I don’t know specifically as a specialist or if she should say I’m amazing I could fill just this spot for your team.
+But Im assuming maybe she knows the skills and shes really really good on bars.
+So she asked if her daughter should market herself specifically like emphasize, I dont know specifically as a specialist or if she should say Im amazing I could fill just this spot for your team.

 JILL: Yeah I did that for one of my clients.
 She was a specialist on vault.
-And we actually because she was so weak on one other event and ok on the other two, we actually didn’t even post her videos of her weakest event.
+And we actually because she was so weak on one other event and ok on the other two, we actually didnt even post her videos of her weakest event.
 We just highlighted on her webpage the specialist on vault.
 You never know.
 You never know what a coach is looking for.
 And they could have a really really bad year on bars and maybe only have three kids that they know coming in that are going to be a 10 start value for whatever reason on that event.
 And they could just scoop up that level 9 kid.

 JESSICA: Yeah this totally reminds me I was just talking to a coach who only has I think she was saying she only has four or five people who can even vault at all.
 Like are capable not injured, whatever.

 JILL: Yeah we did that once at Oregon State.
 We totally did that.
 We found this girl, she was a cheerleader.
-And she’s like yeah I do vault.
+And shes like yeah I do vault.
 And she was a really good tumbler.
 We were at a basketball game or something and saw her tumbling and were like do you vault?
 And she was like yeah I do a handspring front.
 And we were like well would you be interested?
 We were that desperate.

 JESSICA: Yeah that happens you know.
 Even big programs, it happens.